balena-io-experimental/balena-migrate/README.md

 Used by: **migdb-add-unit**, **migdb-migrate**

 Command Line Option in migdb-migrate: ```--host <ssh host>```

+The ssh host name or IP address of the device to migrate.

 If this parameter is present in **migdb-add-unit**, it will be written to the unit file and override the same option given elsewhere.